murchandamus/bips/bip-update-process.md

 OR:

-The BIPs repository is focused on information that supports the Bitcoin currency.^[Projects that astroturf on the Bitcoin network to store data, bootstrap their own consensus, or facilitate another currency are not on-topic.]
+The BIPs repository is focused on information and technology that supports the bitcoin currency.[^astroturfing]

 ## BIP format and structure